evanshortiss/shipwars-deployment/README.md

 Once the containers have started the game will become available at http://localhost:8484.

-## Docker Local Development Mode
+## Docker/Podman Local Development Mode

 _NOTE: Only the Node.js containers support local development with live reload at present.
 Other images will need to be built and pushed to see changes reflected._

-Clone the repositories as instructed
+Clone the repositories in the structure outlined in the previous section.

-To start the local development containers run the following commands:
+### Docker Compose

 ```bash
 # Change into the directory with the local dev docker-compose file